Warped Gradient-Enhanced Gaussian Process Surrogate Models for Exponential Family Likelihoods with Intractable Normalizing Constants: The Surrogate Model

 Note that although one can obtain both the sample means and variances from the observations (see \eqref{eq:sample}), one may choose to build just one surrogate model: one for the surrogate means or one for the surrogate variances.
-For example, \cite{moores2020scalable} built a surrogate model for the variances and used the mean--variance relationship implied by \eqref{eq:derivative_property} to find the surrogate means by integration. \cite{park2021bayesian} built a surrogate model for the means, and fixed the surrogate covariance matrices to be equal to the nearest empirical covariance matrices.
+For example, \cite{moores2020scalable} built a surrogate model for the variances and used the mean--variance relationship given in \eqref{eq:derivative_property} to find the surrogate means by integration. \cite{park2021bayesian} built a surrogate model for the means, and fixed the surrogate covariance matrices to be equal to the nearest empirical covariance matrices.
+One could also employ coupled mean-variance Gaussian process models in this context \citep[e.g., Chapter 10 of][]{gramacy2020surrogates}; however, these do not take advantage of the mean-variance relationship given in \eqref{eq:derivative_property}.

-We first introduce a stationary Gaussian process surrogate model for the means, and then proceed with describing a nonstationary Gaussian process surrogate model for the means.
-Finally, we build a joint Gaussian process surrogate for the means and variances.
+In what follows we consider different Gaussian process surrogate models: first, a stationary Gaussian process surrogate model for the means, and then a nonstationary Gaussian process surrogate model for the means.
+Finally, we build a novel joint Gaussian process surrogate for the means and variances that takes advantage of the relationship in \eqref{eq:derivative_property}.